dogtagpki/pki/docs/manuals/man8/pki-healthcheck.8.md

 ### CHECKS INCLUDED

 **Certificate sync between CS.cfg and NSS database**
     Checks whether the system certificates in CS.cfg and NSS database are the same

-## BUGS

-**pki-healthcheck** tool can operate only on a *single instance* PKI installation with the instance name as *pki-tomcat*
+**System certificate expiry**
+    Checks the expiry status of the installed system certificates

+**System certificate trust flags**
+    Checks whether the installed system certificates carry the correct Trust flags

+**Subsystem connectivity check**
+    Checks whether a subsystem is running and able to respond to requests

 ## EXAMPLES